Governors Impact Statement

 The governing body at Rosehill School works to meet the requirement set nationally by government for governing bodies.
 The role is a fundamental part of the leadership of the school and as such we aim to make our school the very best it can be for the benefit of all of our pupils.
-We constantly strive to raise standards in accordance with Rosehill School’s vision statement which is, “To provide a specialist provision that enables every learner to achieve the best possible outcomes in learning, social and emotional wellbeing, in order to fulfil their true potential and participate fully in society”.
+We constantly strive to raise standards in accordance with Rosehill’s vision statement (updated following consultation July-Sept 2021);

 The government requires the governing body to be a dynamic group of highly skilled individuals who focus on supporting the Headteacher and all the staff to shape the strategic direction of the school.

 - Ensuring clarity of vision, ethos and strategic direction

 - Holding the Headteacher and senior leaders to account for the educational performance of the school